undt-group-handbook/undt-handbook-v1.0/book/template/resources/undb/database-new-entry.md

 <img align="center" src="https://raw.githubusercontent.com/undt-group-handbook/undt-handbook-v1.0/main/book/template/resources/undb/printer.jpg">

-After creating an entry, print a label by connecting the Brother P-700 label printer to your PC.
+After creating an entry, you will need to print a label using the Brother P-700 label printer.
+At the time of writing this guide, we keep two kinds of printer tape: strong adhesive (TZe S251), to be used specifically for samples which may be immersed in water for inspection; and regular (TZe 251), to be used with any samples which will never require immersion.
+Regular tape may also be used with borrowed samples as the adhesive is less strong, so the label is easier to remove.

+Connect the printer to your PC with the USB cable.
 Ensure that the P-lite button is off (i.e. the LED is switched off), and click the "Print label" button.
 Select the "Brother P-700" printer and open the "Properties" to set up the print.

 <img align="center" src="https://raw.githubusercontent.com/undt-group-handbook/undt-handbook-v1.0/main/book/template/resources/undb/print_screen.png">